project-chip/connectedhomeip/examples/tv-app/linux/README.md

     $ setpin 9050 34567890

-When a UDC message comes from a vendor id that maps to a ContentApp in the ContentAppPlatform, the ContentApp's AccountLogin cluster will be given the change to obtain a setup code.
+When a UDC message comes from a vendor id that maps to a ContentApp in the ContentAppPlatform, the AccountLogin cluster of the ContentApp endpoint will be given the chance to obtain a setup code.
 You can trigger this process using "app commission <udc-entry>". <udc-entry> will usually be 0 (when there is only one entry in the UDC cache):